-Wondering what the answer is to the same question Taub-Dix’s kids ask?
+Wondering what the answer is to the same question Taub-Dix’s kids—and so many of us—ask?
 So were we.
-So we asked the experts just how long you can (or should) eat food after its expiration date.
+So we turned to the experts just how long you can (or should) eat food after its expiration date.
 But first, we should define exactly what an expiration date is.

 What’s the definition of an expiration date?